BlueByteSystemsInc/SOLIDWORKS-PDM-API-SDK/docfx/docs/getting-started.md

 Developing SOLIDWORKS PDM add-ins can be a dauting process and doing it efficiently is even more difficult endaveor.

-Following this guide is the easiest way to start writing SOLIDWORKS PDM add-ins.
+Following this guide is the easiest way to start writing SOLIDWORKS PDM add-ins with PDMSDK.

 # Requirements